navoditas/navoditas.github.io/index.md

 <a name="/bio"></a>
 # Bio

-I am a Pre-Doctoral Researcher at Google AI India.
+I am a Pre-Doctoral Researcher within Google Research India.

 My research focuses on reinforcement learning and multi-agent systems with application in robotics, public health and environmental conservation.
 On a fundamental research side, I'm interested in developing agents that learn behaviours which are transferable to real-world domains, are scalable through communication and are understandable and acceptable by humans.